-The Publication Schedule

-Who we are and what Description

-we do

-Information relating to the Governing Body Information contained in official governing body documents:- Who is who Basis of governors appointment The manner in which the governing body is constituted Category of the school Agreed minutes from governors board and committee meetings Information about the implementation of the governing body's policy on pupils with special educational needs and any changes to the policy during the last year National curriculum assessment results for appropriate key stages with national summary figures The term of office of each category of governor if it lasts less than 4 years and the name of anybody entitled to appoint any category of governor.

-School Website The name, address and telephone number of the school and the type of school The name of the school Headteacher The school's staffing structure Information about the schools policy on providing for pupils with special educational needs Statement on the schools aims and values Information on the school admissions School term dates, times and attendance Uniform
+The Publication Schedule Who we are and what we do Description Information relating to the Governing Body Information contained in official governing body documents: Who is who Basis of governors appointment The manner in which the governing body is constituted Category of the school Agreed minutes from governors board and committee meetings Information about the implementation of the governing body's policy on pupils with special educational needs and any changes to the policy during the last year National curriculum assessment results for appropriate key stages with national summary figures The term of office of each category of governor if it lasts less than 4 years and the name of anybody entitled to appoint any category of governor.
+School Website The name, address and telephone number of the school and the type of school The name of the school Headteacher The school's staffing structure Information about the schools policy on providing for pupils with special educational needs Statement on the schools aims and values Information on the school admissions School term dates, times and attendance Uniform policies charges and remissions for any optional extra or board and lodging for which charges are permitted, for example school publication, music tuition, trips.
+Health and Safety Policy and Risk Assessment Statement of general policy with respect to health and safety at work of employees (and others) and the organisation and arrangements for carrying out the policy.
+Staff Conduct, Discipline and Grievance Statement of procedure for regulating conduct and discipline of school staff and procedures by which staff may seek redress for grievance.
+Curriculum circulars and Statutory Instruments Any statutory instruments, departmental circulars and administrative memoranda sent by the Department of Education to the Headteacher or governing body relating to the curriculum.

 What we spend and how we spend it Description Pay policy A copy of the pay policy that the school uses to govern staff pay.
-Pupil Premium and Sports How the school uses pupil premium and sports Premium premium.
+Pupil Premium and Sports Premium How the school uses pupil premium and sports premium.